AdditionalPylons/pulsedata_test/README.md

 I decided to stick to what I knew would work.
 Parquet isn't the only answer, and I'd be happy to learn and use the desired formats on the job.
 The downside to using parquet is that converting from CSV on the first run takes some extra time, but we more than make up for it with faster aggregate queries and transforms later.
-Also, once we have convert to parquet once, there is no need to do it again and subsequent runs can be much faster.
+Also, once we have converted to parquet once, there is no need to do it again and subsequent runs can be much faster.

-### We should add some data quality checks
+#### We should add some data quality checks

 I'm ok with no data cleaning happening here yet (maybe this is an intermediary transform after we've already done some cleaning in the pipeline), but no checks is asking for trouble.
 Implementing even some basic checks shows there are some issues right away in some of the data sets.

-### We should dig deeper on some possible bugs
+#### We should dig deeper on some possible bugs

 I couldn't put my finger on it right away when I first ran this notebook, but something definitely felt off.
 For smaller data sets, I would have expected some collisions for most